Deir Yassin massacre: 1948 Arab–Israeli war

-The Deir Yassin attack, along with attacks on Tiberias, Haifa, and Jaffa, put pressure on Arab governments to invade Palestine.
-News of the killings had aroused public anger in the Arab world, which the governments felt unable to ignore.
+The Deir Yassin attack, along with attacks on Tiberias, Haifa, and Jaffa aroused public anger in the Arab world, which put pressure on Arab governments to invade Palestine.
 Egyptian King Faruq was influenced by Deir Yassin (Note: Sana Hammoudi, The Deir Yasin Massacre, 9 April 1948: An Ominous Sign of Worse to Come "However, the massacre did remove King Faruq's hesitancy when, on 12 April, he informed Arab leaders that Egypt would join the Arab armies in defending Palestine with the expected British evacuation of the country on 15 May.") and Syria's foreign minister remarked that the Arab public's desire for war was irresistible.
-Azzam Pasha, Secretary General of the Arab League, stated that "The massacre of Deir Yassin was to a great extent the cause of the wrath of the Arab nations and the most important factor for sending [in] the Arab armies."
-(Note: Matthew Hogan (2001).
-The 1948 Massacre at Deir Yassin Revisited: "Meanwhile, the subsequent May 1948 outbreak of regional war between the newly declared state of Israel and the Arab states, beginning the prolonged Arab-Israeli conflict, was contemporaneously explained by Arab League chief Azzam Pasha in terms of the Deir Yassin incident: "The massacre of Deir Yassin was to a great extent the cause of the wrath of the Arab nations and the most important factor for sending [in] the Arab armies.")
+Azzam Pasha, Secretary General of the Arab League, stated that "The massacre of Deir Yassin was to a great extent the cause of the wrath of the Arab nations and the most important factor for sending [in] the Arab armies".

 The arrival of tens of thousands of refugees further convinced them to act.
-A consensus favoring invasion began to emerge the day after Deir Yassin, at a meeting on April 10 in Cairo of the Arab League Political Committee.
+A consensus favoring invasion began to emerge the day after Deir Yassin, at a meeting on 10 April in Cairo of the Arab League Political Committee.
 According to historian Benny Morris, "Deir Yassin alienated peace-prone Arab leaders, such as King Abdullah of Jordan, making it difficult for them to continue their dialogue with the Yishuv."
-Golda Meir, disguised in an Arab robe, met King Abdullah in Amman on May 10–11, the second such meeting between them.
+Golda Meir, disguised in an Arab robe, met King Abdullah in Amman on 10–11 May, the second such meeting between them.
 During their first, Abdullah had agreed to a partition of Palestine to include a Jewish state.
 Now, he retracted, suggesting instead a Jewish canton within a Hashemite kingdom.
 Deir Yassin had changed things, he said.
 Meir reported later that Abdullah was approaching war "not out of joy or confidence, but as a person who is in a trap and can't get out."
 (Note: Benny Morris, 1948: A History of the First Arab-Israeli War (2008): "Meir countered that back in November, they had agreed on a partition with Jewish statehood.
 Why not abide by the agreement?
 Abdullah replied that the situation had changed.
 There had been Deir Yassin, and he was now only one of a coalition of five war-bound Arab rulers, no longer a free agent.
 "He is going to this business [that is, war] not out of joy or confidence, but as a person who is in a trap and can't get out," Meir later explained.")